Martijn van Mensvoort - © Hand Research

 What are the most important fingerprint types?

-The most detailed system for fingerprint classification was presented in 1985 by the F.B.I.'s "The Science of Fingerprint".
-In the F.B.I. system 8 types of fingerprints are described: 2 arch variants, 2 loop variants, and 4 whorl variants - see the picture below.
+The most well-known system for fingerprint classification was presented by the F.B.I. in 1985, titled: "The Science of Fingerprint".
+The F.B.I. system describes 8 types of fingerprints: 2 arch variants (plain arches & tented arches), 2 loop variants (ulnar loops & radial loops), and 4 whorl variants (plain whorls, central pocket loops, double loops & accidental whorls) - see picture below.

-However, since 1985 researchers have continued to use various other approaches to classify the most common fingerprint variants.
-Usually the 4 most common variants of these 8 types (arches, radial loops, ulnar loops & whorls) are discriminated.
-And because these 4 most common variants are easy to discriminate from eachother, we will focuss on the prevalence of only these variants around the world.
+Since 1985 researchers have continued to use various other approaches to classify the most common fingerprint variants.
+Usually the 4 most common variants of these 8 types are recognized to represent the major categories (arches, radial loops, ulnar loops & whorls).
+Because these 4 most common variants are relatively easy to discriminate from eachother, the continuation of this article is focussed on the prevalence of these 4 major variants around the world.

 F.B.I. fingerprint classification: 8 types.